Saturday, November 8, 2025

 Share

-For a skin-nourishing savior, check out these vegan collagen powders and pills made without animal ingredients.
+For a skin-nourishing savior, vegan collagen-promoting powders and pills made without animal ingredients may be better than the conventional stuff.

 The bad news: as the body ages, the production of collagen slows, causing many to turn to collagen supplements for support.
 Even worse news: most collagen products are made from animal-derived ingredients like bones, skin, and connective tissue.
-Yuck.

 Collagen, the most abundant protein in the body, is a fundamental building block for the body’s skin, bones, muscles, tendons, ligaments, and other connective tissues, according to the Cleveland Clinic.